honeysol/mobx-library/packages/mobx-async-computed/README.md

 ### @asyncComputedFrom(propertyName: string)
 Assign the resolved value of Promise in specified field to this field.
 Property is usually @computed.

-### @asyncComputeTo (propertyName: string)
-Assigns the resolved value of the Promise to the specified property.
-Property is usually @observable.ref.

 ### @asyncComputed
 _Deprecated for Typescript_